amirbous/Cashing_clothing_app/README.md

  day#1: creating simple gui and interface components
-        working on local server and sql connectivity simple planning and mapping of inter_relational classes and backend.
+        working on local server and sql connectivity simple planning and mapping of inter_relational classes and backend. day#2: imiplementing sql
+        application access to data and interaction app-database.